Authorial Integrity in Scientific Publication

 - Does the omission of citations give a false or misleading impression that the author is the originator of the relevant results?

 - Was the author aware of the work that he/she omitted to cite?

 - Are results in the omitted citations essential to the work presented in the author's paper?
 Are the results in question regarded as common knowledge in the SIAM community?

-A related form of authorial misconduct is duplicate publication, meaning unacceptably close replication of the author's own previously published text or results without acknowledgement of the source.
-(This is sometimes called "self-plagiarism".)
+A related form of authorial misconduct is duplicate publication, meaning unacceptably close replication of the author's own previously published text or results without acknowledgment of the source.
+This is sometimes called "self-plagiarism".

 SIAM applies a "reasonable person" standard when deciding whether a submission constitutes duplicate publication.
 If a few identical sentences previously published by the current author appear in a subsequent work by the same author, this is unlikely to be regarded as duplicate publication.
 In contrast, it is unacceptable for an author to include significant verbatim or near-verbatim portions of his/her own work, or to depict his/her previously published results as new, without acknowledging the source.

 SIAM may receive complaints or allegations of plagiarism from a variety of sources.
 When discovered in the review process, it is often a referee or editor who first hears of allegations.
 The purpose of this section is to identify the appropriate people to be notified when any claims of plagiarism or charges of author misconduct are raised.

 Any person receiving information about charges of plagiarism or author misconduct should notify the SIAM Publications Director who will notify the Vice President for Publications.
 The editor-in-chief of the publication in question and the authors involved will typically also be informed.